0xPolygonMiden/miden-base/docs/architecture/accounts.md

 ### Code

-The interface for accounts.
+A collection of functions defining the account interface.

 In Miden, every account is a smart contract.
 It has an interface that exposes functions that can be called by [note scripts](notes.md#the-note-script) and transaction scripts.
-Users cannot call those functions directly.

 Functions exposed by the account have the following properties:

-* Functions are actually roots of [Miden program MASTs](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/main.html) (i.e., a `32`-byte hash).
+* Functions are roots of [Miden program MASTs](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/main.html) (i.e., a `32`-byte hash).
 Thus, the function identifier is a commitment to the code which is executed when a function is invoked.
 * Only account functions have [mutable access](transactions/contexts.md) to an account's storage and vault.
 Therefore, the only way to modify an account's internal state is through one of the account's functions.
 * Account functions can take parameters and can create new notes.